matheus-rosin/Dynamic-DOM-Helper/README.md

     }
 })
 ```
-And being needed, you can use this is some useful way.
 There is still an third parameter possible.
-It's for custom elements.
+It's for
+###  `custom elements`.
 (My intention is not tell if it is good or not, useful or not; it is, rather, give support...)
 As you should know, there are two types of custom elements: the completely new ones and the extended ones.
 So if your custom element is a new one (those that you make from `HTMLElement` API), you can use the function normally:
 ```javascript
 HTML('product-box')